Function

 Main Activities

-• Define endpoints for pre-POC study (if warranted) together with endpoints for efficacy in a Phase 2b
+• Define endpoints for efficacy in a Phase 2b/3

 CRITERIA REQUIRED

-• Endpoints for pre-POC or first efficacy trial defined
+• Endpoints and necessary assays for first efficacy trial defined

 Plus Icon